History of the Stewarts | Family Lines

 FindMyPast’s poor records index currently cover some parishes in Angus, Ayrshire, Caithness, East Lothian, Inverness-shire, Moray, Renfrewshire, Ross and Cromarty and Sutherland.
 Much of the information has come from family history societies or local archives.

 The National Records of Scotland, who run the Scotlands People Centre, also have historical search rooms offering access to family, business and church records, testaments, registers of property and records of the government of Scotland.
-Please note that two passport size photos and proof of address are required to create a reader’s ticket to allow you to enter these search rooms.
+It is also possible to access the Scotland´s People search system at the -

 Scottish Indexes